JonathanRodriguez92/TeloFusVarfinder/README.md

 The process of telomere fusion detection in TeloFusVarfinder involves several key functions and methodologies:

-- **Circular Rotation Function:** This function is crucial for detecting telomere fusions as it enables the circular rotation of sequences.
+- **`Circular_rotations` Function:** This function is crucial for detecting telomere fusions as it enables the circular rotation of sequences.
 This allows for the identification of potential fusion, even thought the principal motif is TTAGGG or CCCTAA the fusion point of the telomere could be any permutation as the shortening of the telomere could ocurr in any base.
   - Inputs:
     - Pattern: In the zoonomia project was TTAGGGTTAGGGTTAGGG and CCCTAACCCTAACCCTAA
   - Outputs:
     - A list of patterns with their posible circular permutations

-- **Process Pattern with Local Alignment:** This function leverages the `PairwiseAligner` class from the `Bio.Align` module to perform local alignment on patterns and stores the data in 2 bed files forward and reverse.
+- **`Process_pattern` Function:** This function leverages the `PairwiseAligner` class from the `Bio.Align` module to perform local alignment on patterns and stores the data in 2 bed files forward and reverse.
 The alignment is configured with the following parameters:
     - `mismatch_penalty = 0`
     - `gap_open_penalty = -1`
     - `gap_extend_penalty = -1`